Chao-Xi/jxazurebook/docs/az104/11monitor.md

 ### Summary from Chatgpt

-Key points and knowledge relevant to the AZ-104 exam from the provided article include:

 1. Azure Monitor:
    - **Azure Monitor is a full-stack monitoring service within Azure that provides end-to-end monitoring for applications and underlying infrastructure**.

 2. Metrics vs. Logs:
    - Metrics are short, time-based data, frequently updated, and provided in near real-time.
 They are used for visualization, alerting, and can be sent to Azure Monitor, Log Analytics, Storage accounts, and the Event Hub.
-   - Logs are long, event-based data that can be updated sporadically and can be either free-form or structured.
-Diagnostic settings enable the capture of logs, and they can be sent to Log Analytics, Storage accounts for archiving, and the Event Hub.
+   - Logs are long, e**vent-based data that can be updated sporadically and can be either free-form or structured.** Diagnostic settings enable the capture of logs, and they can be sent to Log Analytics, Storage accounts for archiving, and the Event Hub.

 3. Metric Exploration and Configuration:
-   - The Metrics Explorer within Azure Monitor allows the visualization and selection of specific metrics associated with monitored resources.
+   - **The Metrics Explorer within Azure Monitor allows the visualization and selection of specific metrics associated with monitored resources**.
 It also facilitates metric interpretation and configuration, such as aggregating and scoping to specific resources.

-4. Log Analytics and Diagnostic Settings:
+4. **Log Analytics and Diagnostic Settings**:
    - Log Analytics workspace captures and stores logs from diagnostic settings, facilitating the use of the Kusto query language to analyze and derive insights from log data.
    - Diagnostic settings allow the configuration of where metrics and logs are stored on a per-resource basis, **including specifying Log Analytics workspaces, storage accounts for archiving, and streaming to the Event Hub**.